MoeskerDev/ms-project3-glossary/README.md

 ----
 ## Left to implement
-- Fully responsive, also for 280x768 screen size
+- Also fully responsive for 280x768 screen size
+- More efficient responsive css coding
 - Mongo DB word cloud
 - Flask logging
--

 ----
 # Technologies Used